KnownStormChaser/master-weather-model-list/models/nowcasting_models/regional/austria/inca.md

 - **Underlying / driving model:** The NWP first guess and trend are provided by GeoSphere's operational [AROME Austria](../../../nwp_models/regional/austria/arome-austria.md) (AROME-Aut).
 The foundational INCA papers (2011) describe the then-operational driver as ALADIN-Austria (9.6 km, 60 levels, 4× daily to +72 h); GeoSphere has since transitioned its operational limited-area model from ALADIN to AROME.
 - **Probabilistic / ensemble:** No (deterministic)
 - **Horizontal resolution:** 1 km
-- **Vertical structure:** The public products are 2D near-surface fields (2 m temperature and humidity, 10 m wind, precipitation).
+- **Vertical structure:** The public products are 2D near-surface fields (2 m temperature, dew point, and humidity; 10 m wind speed, direction, and gust; precipitation amount and type).
 Internally the analysis is three-dimensional, using a z-coordinate measured above a slowly varying valley-floor surface (temperature analysis on 21 levels at Δz = 200 m to ~4000 m above the valley floor; wind analysis on 32 levels at Δz = 125 m).
 - **Lead time:** 0–3 h (public nowcast product).
 Internally the nowcast blends into the NWP forecast over a longer window, and INCA continues to add value to the NWP forecast through downscaling at longer ranges.
 - **Update frequency:** Every 15 minutes (nowcast product).
 The companion analysis product updates hourly.
 - **Temporal output resolution:** 15-minute steps (nowcast); 1-hour (analysis)